ibm-cloud-docs/EventStreams/enabling_kafka_quotas.md

 - By default, client quotas are unlimited.
 - Quotas are applied per broker, rather than per cluster.
 - A quota is applied to all clients that share a single user identity.
-- A quota can be applied to the 'default' user, so it applies to any user for whom no user-specific quota was set.
+- A quota can be applied to the 'default' user, so it applies to any user, even for whom no user-specific quota was set.

 ## Client metrics
 {: client_metrics}